awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-usage-metering.md

 **Important**
 You must shut down the instance to stop incurring charges\.
 If you shut down the notebook running on the instance but don't shut down the instance, you will still incur charges\.
 When you shutdown the Studio notebook instances, any additional resources, such as SageMaker endpoints, Amazon EMR clusters, and Amazon S3 buckets created from Studio are not deleted\.
 Delete those resources to stop accrual of charges\.

-When you open multiple notebooks on the same instance type, the notebooks run on the same instance even if they're using different kernels\.
+When you open multiple notebooks on the same instance type, the notebooks run on the same instance even if they are using different kernels\.
 You are billed only for the time that one instance is running\.

 You can change the instance type from within the notebook after you open it\.
 For more information, see [Change an Instance Type](notebooks-run-and-manage-switch-instance-type.md)\.